sagemathinc/cocalc_tutorial/interactions/interactions.md

 Have someone in each group make a project with all the group members as collaborators.
 They will all then be able to collaborate on the same project and modify files simultaneously.

 You should note, however, that by using this approach you cannot automatically collect assignments from the team.
-A workaround could be creating an assignment in your main project and have the students copy the file to their group project.
+A workaround could be creating an assignment in your main project and having the students copy that file to their group project.

 ### *Using Git*
 Students can collaborate from within their individual course projects using git via the terminal in CoCalc.
 See "Using Git" in this tutorial in [Other useful features and tricks](../tips_and_tricks/tips_and_tricks.html).